 Beer Pong Setup: Assembling your Cups

 The setup of the cup pong game is quite easy.
-You arrange around 10-12 cups in a pyramid-style formation on each side of the table.
+You arrange around 10-12 cups in a pyramid-like formation on each side of the ping pong table.
 The beer pong distance is measured by the stretch of the table which is around 8 feet, typically, and you can use the standard ping pong table or one of the beer pong tables.

 Once arranged, you fill the cups with around 18oz or 16oz of beer.
 For children, you can change the format of the game by filling the cups with water; water pong is also quite common!
 You can, of course, change the amount of liquid as per your liking, it is not fixed.